-Let’s say you’re a skinny guy who’s eager to build muscle.
+Let’s say you’re a skinny guy eager to build muscle.
 But you aren’t lean.
 You don’t have much muscle definition.
 No abs.
-Maybe you’ve even “skinny-fat.”
+Maybe you’re even “skinny-fat.”
 Are you lean enough to bulk?
-After all, even if you do a lean bulk, you’ll probably gain at least a little bit of fat.
+After all, even if you do a lean bulk, you may still gain some fat.
 That can be stressful if you’re already feeling too soft.

-Plus, many bodybuilders believe that if your body-fat percentage is too high, bad things will start happening if you bulk: you’ll start converting testosterone into estrogen, your insulin sensitivity will crash, it will be harder to build muscle, and you’ll start gaining proportionally more fat.
-The idea is that if you’re starting off too fat, bulking will only make you fatter.
+Plus, many bodybuilders believe that when your body-fat percentage gets too high, it interferes with bulking.
+Testosterone converts into estrogen, insulin sensitivity crashes, it gets harder to build muscle, and you gain proportionally more fat.
 Is any of that true?

-How do you know if you’re lean enough to bulk?
+How can you know if you’re lean enough to bulk?

 What Does 20% Body Fat Look Like?

 Before we dive into the article, let’s get onto the same page about what 20% body fat looks like.
-That body-fat percentage is often thought of as the point where health and hormones can start to decline, and so it’s often considered the bulking cut-off.
+That body-fat percentage is often considered the point where health and hormones decline.
+That’s when most bodybuilders will tell you to stop bulking.

 20% body fat looks different on different people.
 Some of us store more fat underneath our abs (visceral fat), giving us harder abs but worse health outcomes.
 Other people store more fat on top of their abs, making them look softer but without much risk to their health.
 And some guys store more fat in their legs, chests, or lower backs.
 Plus, the more muscle you have, the buffer you’ll look, and the better your muscle definition will show through.
 Still, for most newish lifters, 20% body fat often looks something like this: